Jyotigupta418/JavaScript/README.md

 # JavaScript
-A Code Repository for JavaScript Projects
+A Code Repository for JavaScript Projects and Basic DOM